DerekPascarella/CamelROM/README.md

 # CamelROM
 <img align="right" src="https://i.imgur.com/K3dXPTm.png">A Perl module containing useful functions for those developing translation patches and other forms of ROM hacks.

-CamelRom is currently at version 1.3.
+CamelRom is currently at version 0.4.

 ### decimal_to_hex
 Subroutine to return hexadecimal representation of a decimal number.
 - Parameter 1 - Decimal number.
-- Parameter 2 - Number of bytes with which to represent hexadecimal number.
+- Parameter 2 - Number of bytes with which to represent hexadecimal number (use "1" for no padding).

 Example usage:
 ```